fastrgv/Interval-RPN-Calculator/README.md

 http://frederic.goualard.net/

 I am fairly confident that my prebuilt GAOL library for OSX will work.
-If I'm wrong, reference the above website.
+If I'm wrong, refer to the above website.

 ## Solicitation: